 The outcomes of the Gen Z Now study clustered around four themes – self and relations; Jewish peoplehood and Israel; social action; and Jewish life and heritage.
 The URJ’s findings from its involvement in the GenZ Now study showed that the URJ has the most impact on teens in the areas of social justice and tikkun olam.

-Beyond this unique approach and deep findings of each study on its own, the URJ was able to able to integrate the two studies both studies together and leverage them within its organization.
+Beyond this unique approach and deep findings of each study on its own, the URJ was able to integrate both studies together and leverage them within its organization.
 The URJ now says that what it sees in the GenZ Now findings help it understand the continued impact it has on people into adulthood.
 At the same time, learnings from the Alumni Impact study helped the URJ identify measures to fully understand how its youth engagement work helps people become more fulfilled and more successful in life, while also making them committed to improving their communities and the world.

 The URJ recognizes that there are different ways to achieve the impact it wants.
 The URJ leads the largest Jewish movement in North America, representing nearly 900 member congregations.
 Critically, the URJ says that the data will allow them to inspire congregations to build on and renew program frameworks they have been operating for generations at scale and amplify the outcomes across thousands of teens and communities across North America.
 The URJ is using the findings from both studies to do just that.
 In 2019 and 2020, the URJ is: